UG Year 3 information

 Third Year Deadlines

 In order to help you manage your work, here's a week-by-week chart which will show the deadlines for COMP Course Units which have coursework, and also the Third Year project deadlines.
-Semester TWO deadlines
+Semester ONE deadlines

 Final Year Exams